hackdavid/fine-tune-llm-model-using-deepspeed/README.md

    cd fine-tune-llm-model-using-deepspeed
    ```

-3. Install the required libraries:
+3. Install the required libraries:<br>
+   --- make sure to install proper library of transformer depends on your model, i am using 4.33.3 because its good for my model
    ```
    pip install -r requirements.txt
    ```